Previously winless Texas Southern stuns No. 20 Florida 69-54

-Texas Southern became the first Southwestern Athletic Conference team to beat a ranked SEC program in The Associated Press poll era dating to 1936, ESPN Stats & Info said.
+Texas Southern (1-7) became the first Southwestern Athletic Conference team to beat a ranked Southeastern Conference program in The Associated Press poll era dating to 1936, according to ESPN Stats & Info.
 Ranked SEC teams had been 51-0 against SWAC opponents.

 It was the Gators’ first loss in 27 games against teams from the SWAC.

 Nicholas finished with 14 points on 7-for-7 shooting.
-John Walker chipped in 13 points, seven rebounds and seven assists for the Tigers, an NCAA Tournament team last season that opened this campaign with seven straight losses during a cross-country road trip that included stops at Oregon, Washington and North Carolina State.
+John Walker chipped in 13 points, seven rebounds and seven assists for the Tigers, who opened the season with seven straight losses during a cross-country road trip that included stops at Oregon, Washington and North Carolina State

-The Tigers were coming off a 27-point loss at Louisiana Tech and catching a Florida team trying to rebound from its first loss.
-But the Gators (6-2) had no answer for Texas Southern's talent and athleticism.

-The Tigers, 23 1/2-point underdogs, continuously beat Florida’s press despite 22 turnovers and got open looks everywhere.
-They made most of the them, shooting 54.4% from the field and 45.5% from 3-point range.
-They also outrebounded Florida 46-23 and outscored the Gators 42-26 in the paint.

-It was a damning loss for Florida coach Mike White, who revamped his roster with four transfers and was off to his best start in seven seasons.
+It was a damning loss for White, who revamped his roster with four defensive-minded transfers and was off to his best start in seven seasons.
 The Gators ended that with a loss at Oklahoma last Wednesday.

 Florida struggled all night, shooting 38.2% from the field and hitting 5 of 24 from 3-point range.